apirrone/ca_bot/README.md

 I used [OnShape-to-robot](https://github.com/Rhoban/onshape-to-robot) and PyBullet to simulate the robot.
 Follow the instructions to import the robot from OnShape.
 Then, you can use the `bullet.py` (in Ca_bot repo) to perform the simulation.
 It uses Onshape-to-robot's simulation.py, so you will have to link the imports yourself

+## Kinematics
+(latex file with inverse kinematics explainations is coming)

 ## Sources utiles
 - https://forum.arduino.cc/index.php?topic=597809.0